-- 1) (3 minutes) Invite students to stand in a circle.
+- 1) (3 minutes) Invite all students to stand in a circle.
 Teacher re-introduces "Our Agreement", by stating some aspects they believe help with creating together and/or by asking the students to recall the ones mentioned in the broadcast (Aspects: being willing, safety, challenge, fun).
 The teacher can ask if there are any other aspects/words anyone would like to add.
-Like in the broadcast, it is useful for the teacher to ask students to confirm their agreement to each aspect/word with a physical gesture like high fives to other students, in the air, to the room. - 2) (3 minutes) The teacher recalls the activity "Photo Album" asking students to help recall.
-Main points to review: Group chooses an interesting/important event birthday party, vacation, road trip, holiday family dinner.
-Group finds 3 main moments of event; beginning, middle & end.
-Group creates a "photo" of each moment using their bodies/faces in relation to each other and the space.
-Group decides on a "caption" for each photo which serves as a title explaining the main idea.
-Someone in the group says the caption aloud at the start or end of each photo.
+Like in the broadcast, it is useful for the teacher to ask students to confirm their agreement to each aspect/word with a physical gesture like high fives to other students, in the air, to the room. - 2) (3 minutes) The teacher introduces the activity "Photo Album". - Step 1: Group chooses an interesting important event that is typically captured through photos birthday party, vacation, road trip, holiday family dinner, graduation. - Step 2: Group finds 3 main moments of the event; a beginning, a middle & an end. - Step 3: Group creates a "photo" for each moment.
+Like an actual photo, the group uses their bodies/faces in relation to each other, the situation, the space and then "take the photo" i.e., they do not speak or move. - Step 4: Group decides on a "caption" for each photo a sentence/phrase explaining the main idea or what is happening.
+Someone in the group says the caption aloud at the start or the end of each "photo taken".
 Group practices the 3 moments to ensure they are consistent, clear and strong.
+The photos are performed one after the other, freezing & not speaking with each "photo taken" with the exception of one person who will speak the caption.

-- 3) (2 minutes) Break into smaller groups, approx. 6 students in each.
-If the class tried the activity during the broadcast, they can be in the same groups.
-Ask each group to agree on one person to document ideas. - 4) (2 minutes) "Photo Album 2.0" Teacher introduces the idea that each small group will create a new photo album but, in this "next level" version, there will be added challenge.
-Teacher asks each small group to quickly decide on their event.
-A group can decide to choose the same event as during the broadcast or from the list recalled or possibly an event not mentioned. - 5) (10 minutes) Next, the teacher asks groups to follow through with the next steps of "Photo Album" deciding on 3 moments worthy of a photo, creating each photo and deciding on captions/titles for each photo.
-Teacher should remind the group that this is the time to be on their feet to create. - 6) (20 minutes) Teacher introduces the "next level" it's time to make the photos into moving pictures!
-Instead of being still and having one person state the title/caption, groups may have characters move and say lines that would be said in each photo.
-Teacher can share the comparison of 3 photos to a simple scene: there are characters, location and an event/action.
+- 3) (3 minutes) Break into smaller groups, approximately 6 students in each.
+Teacher asks each group to agree on one person to document ideas.
+Teacher asks each group to quickly decide on their event.
+A group can decide to choose an event from the list or possibly an event not mentioned. - 4) (5 minutes) Next, the teacher asks groups to follow through with the next steps of "Photo Album" deciding on 3 moments worthy of the photo, creating each photo and deciding on captions for each photo.
+Teacher should remind the group that although one person may write down some of the ideas, this is the time to be on their feet to create. - 5) (5 minutes) "Pause!"
+Teacher lets the class know that each group will share what they have so far.
+One by one, groups share (from where they are working) their 3 photos. - 6) (20 minutes) "Great start, everyone!"
+Teacher introduces the next level, "Photo Album 2.0"It's time to turn the photos into moving pictures!
+Instead of being still, having one person state the caption, groups may have characters move and say lines that would be said in each photo.
+Teacher can make the comparison of 3 photos to a simple scene: there are characters, location and an event/series of actions.
 This means for each photo, the group needs to ensure all necessary characters are clear, decide which characters say something in order for the audience to understand what is happening.
 Each group has a student writing down each photo title and any lines that characters say in each photo.